SinisterSpatula/RetroflagGpiGuides/VideoPoker.md

 lr-mame2016 is based on 0.174 so this works out fine.

-## Bluetooth Keyboard Setup Instructions
+## Bluetooth Keyboard Setup Instructions (already done via cfg files)

 ### Keno